hollycowart/CSS-intro-with-GitHub/assignment/README.md

-#Instructions
+#Instructions for Assignment

-You will work inside two files, *starter_file.html* and *first.css.* However, you must save copies with new filenames.
+You will work inside two files, *starter_file.html* and *first.css* (inside the *styles* folder).
+However, you must save copies with new filenames.
 So immediately after opening *starter_file.html*, do a Save As and name it with your first name and last initial (my file would be *mindym.html*).
 Make sure you save this new file into the same place.
 Do the same with *first.css* (my file would be *mindym.css*).

 Please be very careful to follow those instructions exactly.

+References to chapters 11 and 13: [this book](http://shop.oreilly.com/product/0636920023494.do).

 ##The HTML file